Is Apple Good for Heart Patients?

 6. Prevents Cancer Development

 Apples are rich in antioxidants that help in the elimination of excessive toxic production in our system.
 Various studies suggest that polyphenols prevent the rapid multiplication of cancer cells.
-It is beneficial for cancers like breast cancer, lung cancer, and the digestive tract.
+Some observational studies suggest that diets rich in fruits like apples may be associated with a lower risk of certain cancers.

 7. Protects the Brain

-Apples produce an adequate amount of antioxidants inside the body, reducing the damage from oxidative stress.
+Apples contain antioxidants such as flavonoids and polyphenols that may help reduce oxidative stress in the body.
 Many studies have shown that regular intake of apples reduces the risk of neurological disorders that occur due to oxidative stress.

 8. Prevents Asthma Complications